rivasdam/jiraonaws/README.md

 Instructions:
 1. Create a S3 Bucket.
 Make the Bucket with Public Access.
 2. Create a folder named: "quickstart-atlassian-jira".
-Open the folder and create a subfolder called "templates".
-3. Upload the content on this repo inside templates folder.
+3. Upload the contents on this repo inside the previously created folder.
 Make sure the content is publicly available.
 4. Copy the URL of quickstart-jira-dc.template-mod.yaml (click on the checkbox next to the filename and click on Copy URL button)
 5. Create a new Stack in CloudFormation using the URL copied previously.
 6. Complete the required parameters and run the stack.